Wyandot people: Culture

 Historically, the Huron have lived in villages spanning from one to ten acres (40,000 m2), most of which were strongly fortified and enclosed by high and strong palisades of wood in double and sometimes triple rows for defense against enemy attack.
 They have also lived in longhouses covered with tree bark similar to other Iroquoian cultural groups, which could house twenty or more families in one dwelling, and were in different lengths, some being thirty or forty feet in length.
-A typical village or town had 900 to 1,600 people organized into 30 or 40 longhouses.
+A typical village or town historically had 900 to 1,600 people organized into 30 or 40 longhouses.
 Villages were moved about every ten years as the soil became less fertile and the nearby forest – from which they took firewood – grew thin.
-The Huron engaged in trade with neighboring tribes, notably for tobacco with the neighboring Petun and Neutral nations.
+The Huron engaged in trade with neighboring nations, notably for tobacco with the neighboring Petun and Neutral nations.

-The Huron way of life is very gender-specific in practice.
+The Huron way of life was in antiquity very gender-specific in practice.
 Men set off for war or hunted for game to feed their people.
 Women made the clothes, cooked and processed game, farmed, and raised the children.

-Like other Iroquoian peoples, the Wyandot have historically followed a matrilineal kinship system, with children considered born to the mother's lineage, their status traditionally inherited from hers.
-In this way her older brother would be more important to her sons than their biological father.
+Like other Iroquoian peoples, the Wyandot have traditionally followed a matrilineal kinship system, with children considered born to the mother's lineage, their status inherited from hers.
+In this way her older brother is traditionally more important to her sons than their biological father.

 As children grow older, they slowly grow into their roles within their society.
-Both genders learn from adults how to do certain things that later will help the tribe.
+Both genders learn from adults how to do certain things that later will help the community.
 For example, as children, girls learn how to make doll clothing, which teaches them the skills needed to make garments for people.
 Boys are given miniature bows so they may practice hunting very small game.
 All young children are integrated into society, and given small tasks and responsibilities based on their age.
 Boys accompany men on some hunting events to learn firsthand how to hunt, receive tips on what to do while hunting, and develop needed skills for when they are older.
-Girls learn the same way, by follwing and watching the women conduct their daily routines, mimicking them on a smaller scale.
+Girls learn the same way, by following and watching the women conduct their daily routines, mimicking them on a smaller scale.